MyHush/sietch/README.md

 From the perspective of the average GUI wallet user, It Just Works.
 There are no additional mandatory steps for the user when sending each transaction.
+No mandatory wallet maintenance will be needed to keep their privacy.

 There will be some options for advanced users, to tweak the settings, but using them is not required for increased privacy.
 They will mostly serve as ways for developers to experiment and optimize things.